Zentral-Dombauverein zu Köln von 1842

-The Zentral-Dombau-Verein zu Köln von 1842 (Central Cathedral Building Society of 1842; formerly "Central-"), abbreviated ZDV, is one of the oldest and once largest NGO's and civic associations of Germany, Europe, and indeed the world.
-It was founded to promote and finance the completion of Cologne Cathedral, one of the most important Gothic buildings and churches globally and a UNESCO World Heritage Site, and continues to ensure the never-ending restoration and maintenance of the Cathedral.
+The Zentral-Dombau-Verein zu Köln von 1842 (Central Cathedral Building Society of 1842; formerly "Central-"), abbreviated ZDV, is one of the oldest and once largest NGOs and civic associations of Germany, Europe, and indeed the world.
+It was founded to promote and finance the completion of Cologne Cathedral, one of the most important Gothic buildings and churches globally and a UNESCO World Heritage Site, and continues to ensure the never-ending restoration and maintenance of the cathedral.

 History

 Heine and the Winter's Tale

 The most famous reference to the ZDV is in Heinrich Heine's satirical poem, Germany.
 A Winter's Tale (Deutschland.
 Ein Wintermärchen, 1844) chapter IV.
-Heine sees the Cologne Cathedral as a monument to Catholicism and un-Germanness, Christian intolerance, and Cologne as a truly bad city, and calls the promoters, including the Prussians and their King, confused and counter-productive.
-Since he does so in superb and witty poetry - the Winter's Tale is generally acknowledged to be the high-point of lyrical satire in German -, the criticism has endured and is very striking.
+Heine sees the Cologne Cathedral as a monument to Catholicism and un-Germanness, Christian intolerance, and Cologne as a truly bad city, and calls the promoters, including the Prussians and their king, confused and counter-productive.
+Since he does so in superb and witty poetry – the Winter's Tale is generally acknowledged to be the high-point of lyrical satire in German – the criticism has endured and is very striking.
 For Heine, the non-completion of the cathedral is the "monument to Germany's power and Protestant mission".